Update on Cuts to Medicaid Funding and Restrictions to Medicaid Access

 Key concerns include:

-• Impact on health care providers, facilities, and clinics: Medicaid typically reimburses providers at lower rates than Medicare and private insurance.
+- Impact on health care providers, facilities, and clinics: Medicaid typically reimburses providers at lower rates than Medicare and private insurance.
 However, many community-based healthcare providers, especially those in underserved or rural areas, rely heavily on Medicaid reimbursement to remain operational.
-A significant decrease in federal funding may challenge the financial viability of many providers, and potentially further reduce access to care.
+The significant decrease in federal funding under H.R.
+1 may challenge the financial viability of many providers, and potentially further reduce access to care.
 It could also have a negative impact on psychology training sites that rely on Medicaid, reducing future training options.

-• Protection of vulnerable populations: Medicaid serves vulnerable and underserved populations across the country, including children (who make up over one-third of enrollees), people with disabilities, individuals living with mental health conditions, and low-income adults.
-Non-elderly adults and children in small towns and rural areas are more likely to rely on Medicaid than those living in metro areas.
-Proposed funding reductions would likely have a disproportionate impact on these populations.
+- Protection of vulnerable populations: Medicaid serves vulnerable and underserved populations across the country, including children (who make up over one-third of enrollees), people with disabilities, individuals living with mental health conditions, and low-income adults.
+Non-elderly adults and children in small towns and rural areas are more likely to rely on Medicaid than those living in metropolitan areas.
+The funding reductions in H.R.
+1 will likely have a disproportionate impact on these populations.

 APA’s Position